bknackkr/ziggybox/README.md

 ## Building

 ziggybox is written in Zig 0.16.0.
 To build, you need to install it.
-You can download it from [Zig: Getting Started](https://ziglang.org/learn/getting-started/#direct) or install it via your system's package manager:
+You can download it from https://ziglang.org/download/ or install it via your system's package manager:

 ```bash
 # Arch Linux